drivendataorg/zamba/docs/docs/cli.md

 #### `--save`

 Whether to save out the predictions to a CSV file.
-Predictions will be saved by default.
-Specify `--no-save` if you would like to write out predictions.
+Predictions will be saved by default to `{model name}_{current timestamp}_preds.csv`.
+For example, running `zamba predict` with the `time_distributed` model on 9/15/21 will save out predictions at `time_distributed_2021-09-15_preds.csv`.
+Specify `--no-save` if you would not like to write out predictions.

 #### `--dry-run`